-Unfortunately, there's none of the extra detail you'll often see elsewhere (the market-leading ExpressVPN, for example).
+That's a good start, but we wanted to know more.
 Does the company log connections to its service?
 Which details are included, and how long are they kept?
 Does the service prioritize or penalize any protocol above another?
-We've no idea.
+The rest of the document doesn't say, and instead mostly focuses on the website and more general privacy issues (GDPR and so forth), so we've really no idea.

-StrongVPN really needs to do more to make its procedures clear, though, especially as big-name competitors (NordVPN, TunnelBear, VyprVPN, and more) are now going as far as having their systems publicly audited to prove their privacy credentials.
+StrongVPN really needs to do more to make its procedures clear, especially as big-name competitors (NordVPN, TunnelBear, VyprVPN, and others) are now going as far as having their systems publicly audited to prove their privacy credentials.
 Just saying 'we don't do bad stuff, honest' is no longer enough.

-The website has a good range of manual setup guides encompassing just about every possible option.
+The website has manual setup guides encompassing just about every possible option.
 The Android section covers standard installation and sideloading of the app, for instance, as well as Android TV, manual IKEv2, and using the StrongSwan and OpenVPN GUI apps.

-StrongVPN also has detailed manual setup instructions covering routers, Kodi, Linux, Chrome OS, Amazon Kindle and more.
+StrongVPN also has setup instructions covering routers, Kodi, Linux, Chrome OS, Amazon Kindle and more.

 If you're happy with the standard apps, though, you probably won't need any special documentation.
 We installed the Windows client and mobile apps in the usual way and without any hassles, and were ready to go within seconds.

-Our Windows client opened with our current location highlighted on a small map, displayed our external IP address, and enabled connecting to our nearest server with a click.
+The Windows VPN client opened with our current location highlighted on a small map, displayed our external IP address, and enabled connecting to our nearest server with a click.

-There are none of the convenient shortcuts you'll often see elsewhere.
-You can't double-click a location to connect immediately, for instance.
+The app is lacking many of the convenient usability shortcuts you'll often see elsewhere.
+You can't double click a location to connect immediately, for instance.
 There's no way to switch locations until you manually close the current connection.
-And you can't connect to a particular location from the StrongVPN system icon's right-click menu.
+And you can't connect to a particular location from the StrongVPN system tray icon's right click menu.

-This does keep the client very easy to use, of course.
-There's nothing to learn, all you have to do is choose a location, click Connect when you're ready, Disconnect when you're done.
+Having very few features does have one plus, of course.
+It's very easy to use, because there's nothing to learn.
+All you have to do is choose a location, click connect when you're ready, disconnect when you're done.